 The board of directors shall consist of the following ex-officio members: the president; the president-elect who chairs the committee; the secretary; the treasurer; and three elected members, two of whom are elected by the ASPB membership at large and one of whom is elected by the council from among the council’s members.

-The board of trustees shall consist of four members appointed by the president with the approval of the board of directors, one each year for a term of four years, and one of whom the president designates treasurer and chair.
+The board of trustees shall consist of four members appointed by the president-elect with the approval of the board of directors, one each year for a term of four years, and one of whom the president-elect designates treasurer and chair.

-The publications committee shall have five members appointed by the president with the approval of the board of directors, one each year for a period of five years, and one of whom the president designates chair.
+The publications committee shall shall have five members appointed by the president-elect with the approval of the board of directors, one each year for a period of five years, and one of whom the president-elect designates chair.
 Committee members may not be editors or associate editors of any Society publication.

-The education committee shall have eight members appointed by the president, each for a period of four years, and one of whom the president designates chair.
+The education committee shall have eight members appointed by the president-elect, each for a period of four years, and one of whom the president-elect designates chair.

-The constitution and bylaws committee shall consist of three members, one appointed each year for three years by the president with the approval of the board of directors and one of whom the president designates chair.
+The constitution and bylaws committee shall shall consist of three members, one appointed each year for three years by the president-elect with the approval of the board of directors and one of whom the president-elect designates chair.

-The women in plant biology committee shall consist of six members appointed by the president, two each year for a period of three years, and one of whom the president designates chair.
+The women in plant biology committee shall shall consist of six members appointed by the president-elect, two each year for a period of three years, and one of whom the president-elect designates chair.

-The science policy committee shall consist of the immediate past president and eight members appointed by the president, two each year for a period of four years, and one of whom the president designates chair.
+The science policy committee shall consist shall consist of the immediate past president and eight members appointed by the president-elect, two each year for a period of four years, and one of whom the president-elect designates chair.

-The minority affairs committee shall consist of six members appointed by the president, two each year for a period of three years, and one of whom the president designates chair.
+The minority affairs committee shall consist of six members appointed by the president-elect, two each year for a period of three years, and one of whom the president-elect designates chair.

-The international committee shall consist of six members appointed by the president, two each year for a period of three years, and one of whom the president designates chair.
+The international committee shall consist of six members appointed by the president-elect, two each year for a period of three years, and one of whom the president-elect designates chair.
 A non-voting liaison of the ASPB support staff may also be appointed by the Executive Director to the international committee on an annual basis.

-The membership committee shall have five members appointed by the president and one of whom the president designates chair.
-The committee would include at least one representative from each of the following membership categories: a member representing the postdoctoral associate membership of the society and a member who represents the graduate student membership of the society.
+The membership committee shall have have five members appointed by the president-elect and one of whom the president-elect designates chair.
+The committee will include at least one representative from each of the following membership categories: a member representing the postdoctoral associate membership of the society, and a member who represents the graduate student membership of the society.
 Each member of the committee shall serve a four-year term with the exception of two members, one representing the postdoctoral associate membership and the other the graduate student membership, each of whom will serve two-year terms.
-Individuals elected by the ASPB sections to represent sectional interests to the ASPB council will be assigned to the membership committee as ex-officio members but, at the discretion of the president, may also serve as standing members of the membership committee.
+Individuals elected by the ASPB sections to represent sectional interests to the ASPB council will be assigned to the membership committee as ex-officio members but, at the discretion of the president-elect, may also serve as standing members of the membership committee.

 Article IX: Endowment Funds